spiraloid/Spiraloid-Toolkit-for-Blender-3DComicToolkit/README.md

 Be warned, This is a tool I use and update frequently so there may be bugs and I may not care to fix them.

+INSTALLATION:
-installation:  click the green button and download the zip.   do not unpack just install the zipped addon as you would normally.
+click the green button and download the zip.   do not unpack just install the zipped addon as you would normally, be sure to deactivate and remove any previous versions.
 note: do not rename the zip or the addon folder that gets installed in your in addons directory.
 The load resources commands are hardcoded to assume the addon folder is named "Spiraloid-Toolkit-for-Blender-3DComicToolkit-master"

 I'll try not to break things, but if you get stuck feel free to dig into the code yourseld orreport the issue here, and I'll see what I can do as I find the time  (it's free afterall).